+Key developments

-Key developments Are there any current developments or emerging trends that should be noted?
-One noteworthy trend is the trend for sustainability-linked transactions.
-Market practice is still developing on this, but, broadly speaking, Swiss market practice is similar to the current market practice in other major European jurisdictions.
-In certain segments of the market, there is some increased involvement of non-traditional lenders (in particular, debt funds) but, unlike in certain other jurisdictions, this is not a major trend in the Swiss market at this stage.
+Are there any current developments or emerging trends that should be noted?

+One noteworthy trend is the continuing trend for sustainability linked transactions.
+Market practice is still developing on this, but, broadly speaking, Swiss market practice is similar to the current market practice in other major European jurisdictions and it tends to follow the LMA recommendations.

+In certain segments of the market, there is some increased involvement of non-traditional lenders (in particular, debt funds).